johnsonb-ucar/beautiful-soup/docs/rst/docs/html/history/Guam_release.rst

 3. Simulate a particular observing system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Please note this input sequence was wrong prior to 14 Sep 2004, sorry -- TJH*

 Begin by using ``create_obs_sequence`` to generate an observation set in which each of the 3 state variables of L63 is
 observed with an observational error variance of 1.0 for each observation.
 To do this, use the following input sequence